Tendon transfer surgery is a type of hand surgery that is performed in order to improve lost hand function.

 All surgery has some risk, although those risks may be small.
 All surgeries produce a surgical scar.
 Surgical incisions may develop infection.
 All surgeries require the use of anesthesia, and will require a complete history and physical examination by your primary care physician to determine if you have medical risks associated with anesthesia.
 Evaluation by the anesthesiologist will help outline your risks and options.

 When a tendon is transferred and sewn into another position, the tendon transfer will need a period of time to heal, usually about one to two months.
 A splint or cast may be used, followed by therapy to teach you the new tendon function.
 Finally, exercises will be needed to strengthen the muscle after your hand surgeon feels the tendon transfer has sufficiently healed.
 You will need to follow post-operative instructions.
 Movement too early can lead to rupture of the tendon transfer.
 Movement too late can lead to excessive scarring of the tendon with resultant stiffness.
-Discussion of your individual case with your hand surgeon will help you further understand the risks and benefits associated with tendon transfer surgery.
+Discussion of your individual case with your hand surgeon will help you further understand the risks and benefits associated with this surgery.

 After a fracture of the wrist, the fragments of bone associated with the fracture may erode the tendon that straightens the tip of the thumb.
 In this situation, the thumb tip would not be able to move upward (extend).
 The muscle that extends the tip of the thumb is the extensor pollicus longus (EPL) (see Figure 1).
 In this example, the EPL tendon typically cannot be directly repaired because it is too frayed.
 There are two muscles that extend the index finger.
 Just like the body has two kidneys, so that one can be spared if necessary, the body also has two tendons that extend the index finger.
 One tendon is left intact on the index finger so that it won’t lose extension, and the “extra” tendon can be transferred over to the thumb to replace the lost function.
 The tendon insertion of the “extra” index finger extensor tendon (Extensor indicus proprius—EIP) is detached.
 The EIP tendon is then re-directed and sewn into the thumb bone or thumb tendon (EPL).